Lastcraft484/RoleBot/README.md

 # RoleBot
-This is a simple bot to monitor messages for reactions being added or taken away and then adds and takes away roles from a member based on if they have reacted to a message or not
+This is a simple bot to monitor messages for reactions being modified and then modifies roles r based on if a member has reacted to a message or not
 # Bot creation.
 First a Discord bot must be created using Discord's  [Developer Portal](https://discord.com/developers/applications).